LenSys/next-js-evento/README.md

 - Build-in fetch memoization in Next.js
 - Create data fetching utility functions to keep the code DRY
 - Implement a scroll-based animation for event cards with Framer Motion (with useScroll hook)
+- Add a database with SQLite and Prisma
+- Replace fetch API with Prisma Client
+- Add sorting of events by date with Prisma
+- Add server-side pagination in Next.js fro EventsList
+- Use unary operator (+), convert string to number
+- Use Radix UI for icons
+- Return total count of events with paginated events

 ## Install clsx()